-I am not going to cause any readers to fall to their knees screaming “No!
+I won’t cause any readers to fall to their knees screaming “No!
 How can it be?
-Why didn’t somebody tell me!” if I say it’s been very hard to get a decent interest rate on cash for the past few years.
+Why didn’t somebody tell me!” if I say it’s been hard to get a decent interest rate on cash for the past few years.

-True, this very attractive potential return does not come without risk.
+True, this very attractive potential return does not come without some risk.

-Peer-to-peer does not have the same protections as normal cash deposits, and you should think about it differently to cash in the bank.
+Nevertheless, peer-to-peer does not have the same protections as traditional cash deposits, so you should think about it differently to cash in the bank.
 More on that below.

-If, however, you have the risk appetite for it and the spare cash to hand, I believe this is a pretty safe – though not guaranteed – way to make a good return.
+If you can accept the risk and have the spare cash to hand, I believe this is a pretty safe – though not guaranteed – way to make a good return.

 It also exemplifies how being nimble with your money can enable you to achieve higher returns – even in today’s low rate world.

-RateSetter is one of the new breed of peer-to-peer lenders that aims to cut out the banks by acting as a matchmaker between ordinary savers and borrowers like you and me.
+RateSetter is one of the new breed of peer-to-peer lenders aiming to cut out the banks by acting as a matchmaker between ordinary savers and borrowers like you and me.

-Rates change all the time, but as I write you can for example get up to 4.8% as a lender with RateSetter by putting your cash into its five-year term market.
+Rates change all the time, but as I write you can get up to 5.4% as a lender with RateSetter by putting your cash into its five-year market.

 Meanwhile borrowers can get a loan charging less than 4%.
 RateSetter claims that rate is competitive with the mainstream banks, and says banks are its competition (rather than it simply getting all the bank rejects).

-In April 2014 RateSetter scrapped its lending fees, which was great news for savers like us.
-Borrowers do pay a fee, though.
+RateSetter charges no lending fees, which is great news for savers like us.
+Borrowers do pay a fee.

-Importantly, of the 62,877 investors who’ve lent money with RateSetter not one has yet lost a penny of their investment.
+And importantly, of the 66,942 investors who’ve lent money with RateSetter not one has yet lost a penny of their investment.